AirtestProject/Poco/doc/integration.rst

 5. Edit ``<your-cocos-project>/frameworks/runtime-src/proj.android/jni/Android.mk``.
    Add following boxed line at proper position in your own makefile.
-   If you are using AndroidStudio project, edit ``proj.android-studio/jni/Android.mk``.
+   If you are using AndroidStudio project, edit ``proj.android-studio/jni/Android.mk`` and ensure the path is correct.

 .. image:: img/integration-guild-cocos2dxjs-jsbwebsocketserver-3.png